QubesOS/qubes-core-admin-client/doc/manpages/qvm-service.rst

     client, and is mostly used by GNOME applications.
 If Evolution Data Server is not installed in the qube, this has no effect.

+usb-reset-on-attach:
+    Default: disabled

+    Reset devices when attaching them using qvm-usb (or its GUI equivalent).
+    This is known to help with some devices, that cannot deal with re-attaching to another driver.

 Authors
 =======
 | Joanna Rutkowska <joanna at invisiblethingslab dot com>